 The seat is easily adjustable.
 Its upright bar and horizontal slider come with large knobs that are easy to grip, pull, and turn.
 Thus, adjusting the seat to your size takes less than a minute.

 It is essential to mention that the bike’s handlebars are non-adjustable.
-They attach directly to the bike’s front upright tube via two bolts, adjustable their angle.
+They attach directly to the bike’s front upright tube via two bolts, adjusting their angle.
 However, the height of the front mast is not adjustable.

 B7 Resistance System